Proof of delivery has become an essential part of delivery services. Discover what proof of delivery and how it can benefit your business!

 How does electronic proof of delivery work?

-Now that you have acknowledged the benefits of utilising ePOD in your delivery system, you might want to know how the digital delivery note itself works.
+Now that you have acknowledged the benefits of utilising electronic proof of delivery (ePOD) in your delivery system, you might want to know how the digital delivery note itself works.

 ePOD typically has two versions, a mobile app and a web system for starters.
 Both versions have their functionality that we’ll explain below: